TejasNangru/p5.jsGlobalModeIssue/README.md

 function draw() {
   rect(mouseX, mouseY, 50, 50);
 }

-We observe that only the sketch2.js works, and the sketch1.js gets overridden as they are in global-mode, This is the main problem of global mode, that is the reason we use instance mode
+We observe that only the sketch2.js works, and the sketch1.js gets overridden as they are in global-mode, This is the main problem of global mode, that is the reason we use instance mode.